Ersu language: Nouns

-Nouns in Ersu are either monomorphemic or compounded and can be derived from verbs or verb phrases through nominialization.
+Nouns in Ersu are either monomorphemic or compounded and can be derived from verbs or verb phrases through nominalization.
 Nominalizers come in the form of markers on words such as the agentive marker su, purposive marker li, temporal/locative marker ʂə`, and the instrumental/locative marker ta.
 Many kinship terms and directional terms take an ɑ-prefix.
 They may also bear case markers such as the genitive marker yɪ, accusative marker vɑ, comitative marker phɛ, etc. Finally there are six relator nouns found in Ersu that follow a head noun and denote either locative or temporal concepts.

 Numeral system

 There are ten cardinal numerals 1-10 and the remainder being compound numerals.
 Unlike many other languages, Ersu does not have a "zero":

 Compound numerals are formed for those numbers larger than ten.
 However, it is not just the sum of the cardinal numbers together to form the larger numbers.